 How Long Should You Wait To Surf After It Rains?

-The risk is the highest the day after it rains and reduces with each passing day.
-This risk declines and returns to normal after about three days.
+The risk is highest the day after it rains and reduces with each passing day.
+This risk declines and returns to normal after about three days or 72 hours.

 Is It Safe To Surf After Rain?

 No, health experts do not believe it is safe to surf immediately after it rains.